What happens if you drink alcohol after gastric sleeve?

 The reality is that the number of gastric sleeve patients who report alcohol use disorders is small compared to the total number of bariatric surgery patients.
 Most of them report that they struggled with an alcohol use problem prior to surgery as well, reinforcing the theory that gastric sleeve and alcohol use disorders are unrelated.

-Drinking alcohol with a gastric sleeve is a personal choice and can be safe when done in moderation and with caution.
+Drinking alcohol after gastric sleeve is a personal choice and can be safe when done in moderation and with caution.
 After you’ve gone through the initial healing period, there’s nothing that contraindicates moderate and responsible alcohol use after gastric sleeve surgery.
-Before you fill your glass though, it’s always a good idea to consult with your surgeon to discuss alcohol use in your specific case.
+Before you fill your glass of wine though, it’s always a good idea to consult with your surgeon to discuss alcohol use in your specific case.